isomerpages/isomerpages-govtech/media/media-releases/_posts/2015-05-27-opportunities-abound-for-industry-and-government-to-collaborate-in-effort-to-becoming-a-smart-nation.md

 ---
-layout: post
-title:  "Opportunities Abound for Industry and Government to Collaborate in Effort to Becoming a Smart Nation"
+title: 'Opportunities Abound for Industry and Government to Collaborate in Effort to Becoming a Smart Nation'
 permalink: /media/media-releases/opportunities-abound-for-industry-and-government-to-collaborate-in-effort-to-becoming-a-smart-nation
-date: 2015-05-27
+date: 2015-05-27T00:00:00.000Z

 ---

 The Singapore Government is gearing up to build a Smart Nation to improve the quality of life for our people.
 Resources are being invested into building infocomm infrastructure, developing citizen-centric services and enhancing overall cyber security within the government.
 In line with the Smart Nation plans for better government service delivery, government agencies will be leveraging on Agile development, cloud services and data analytics, as well as emerging technologies like Internet of Things sensors and robotics, to better anticipate and meet citizens' needs.

 “As we move towards realising our Smart Nation vision, the Government is actively engaging with citizens, businesses and the tech industry.
 We seek to gain better insights into the kinds of applications that people need and build new Digital Government capabilities to deliver great experiences to them.
 This is also the time to invest in the infrastructure that will be foundational to Smart Nation,” said Ms Jacqueline Poh, Managing Director of IDA, at the annual Industry Briefing on Infocomm Initiatives in the Public Sector.